caleb531/dotfiles/README.md

 The `PS1` interactive prompt which I have set for my shell is intended to be concise, readable, and useful.
-The prompt displays the name of the current working directory, followed by the name of the current branch (if the directory is a git repository).
-Colons are used as separators, and spacing is utilized to improve readability.
+The prompt displays the name of the current working directory, followed by the name of the current branch if the directory is a git repository.
+If the directory contains a `.virtualenv` directory, the prompt also displays `python` or `python3` depending on the virtualenv's Python version.
+The prompt uses colons as separators, and spacing is utilized to improve readability.

 #### Examples